Ralo93/ds_learner/README.md

 ## Future Enhancements

-- **Advanced Video Search**: Search frames or indexes in a video by object recognition.
+- **Advanced Topic Progression**: Create new questions from different perspectives resulting in a broader understanding.
 - **Flashcard Stats**: Generate insights on the study session, including time spent and accuracy.
 - **Customizable Categories**: Add, modify, and delete categories for better flashcard organization.